The Trouble with Jesus

 Now, wasn’t that so sweet.
 Baby Jesus is born in a stable with sweet hay in a manger bed.
 Shepherds kneel before him, angels sing, a star shines above, and three kings bring gifts.

 Well, that’s done for another year.
 Let’s eat some more, party a little, return the gifts we don’t like, and buy more of what we don’t need.
-Then we’ll close out another year of political protests, wars, killings, migrant migrations, climate shifts and move on to normal, (however that’s going to look with a national election) in 2024.
-Ho, Ho, Ho, let’s just go.
+Be forewarned though; stay out of crowds.
+Snipers, bombings, maniacs ramming cars into people are out there.
+So much for normal in 2025.
+Ho, Ho, Ho is over.

 Ok, if that’s the way you want it.
-This year has skirted hell at least, maybe a bit better than the one before.
-But if you’ve managed to bypass hell, you also might want to check out the distance you need to go to reach heaven.
+While you’re peering into hell as you numb your body, mind, and soul, you also might want to check out the distance you need to go to reach heaven.

 No Traveling Mercies Here

-First, don’t collapse it all down to a few hours or one pretty vignette.
+First, don’t collapse what was Christmas down to a few hours or one pretty vignette.
 In a lot of ways, the story sucked.
 But they got through it.
-Joseph and Mary found a house in which to live instead of a barn.
+Joseph and Mary found a house in Bethlehem to live in instead of a barn.
 Things quieted down after the shepherds left.
 No angels had awakened them in the middle of the night for a long time.
-Nearly two years had passed; they had settled into their own kind of new normal with their toddler boy child.
+Nearly two years had passed; they had settled into their kind of new normal with their toddler boy child.

 If anyone had noticed though, there were some strange things happening in mysterious places unfamiliar to the simple folk in first-century Palestine.
 In Jerusalem, the first indication was when out of the desert came some strange figures.
 Their dress, customs, language gave them away in an instant.
 However, these were not traders with exotic goods to exchange.
 They wanted information, answers to questions that got attention in circles of government and religion.
 You’re right; these two don’t mix well, never have, never will.
 Careful, stand back.
 A combination like this can get dangerous.